NEW POETRY BY KATE ASHTON

 About

-The Glasgow Review of Books (ISSN 2053-0560) is an online journal which publishes critical reviews, essays and interviews as well as writing on translation.
-We accept work in any of the languages of Scotland – English, Gàidhlig and Scots.
+The Glasgow Review of Books is an online journal.
+We publish critical reviews, essays and interviews as well as writing on translation and accept work in any of the languages of Scotland – Gaelic, English, and Scots.
+We accept and encourage critical writing in Gaelic and Scots.

 Find us on: